Let's start at the beginning... So what are they ?

-Jawas are well known scavengers, droid traders and occupational chancers.
-This rather skittish race reisde in packs and are more likley to run away from a fight than start one.
-As inhabitants of the desert world of Tatooine, they live onboard large 'tank-like' vehicles called Sandcrawlers, which protects them from sand storms and attacks from Tusken Raiders.
+Jawas are an alien species from the Star Wars universe.
+Ther're well known scavengers, droid traders and occupational chancers.
+Being a rather skittish race, they reisde in packs and are more likley to run away from a fight than start one.
+As inhabitants of the desert world of Tatooine, they live onboard massive tank-like vehicles called Sandcrawlers, which protects them from sand storms and attacks from other aliens like the Tusken Raiders.

 Thought to be a species evolved from rodents, Jawas measure approximately 1.0 to 1.4 meters in height.
-Jawas are commonly dressed in long brown robes and have large hoods hiding everything but the glow of their eyes.
+Jawas are commonly dressed in long brown robes, with large hoods hiding everything but the glow of their eyes.
 Adorded with leather bandoliers and gun straps criss crossed over their shoulders, they normally brandish rudimentary Ion weapons or other types of equipment for restraining droids.

 Laying out the foundations... the original conception

 Long before Star Wars was filmed, George Lucas had been writing various scripts for a space feature in the stlye of the old Flash Gordon serials seen in the 1930's.
 Durring the inital concept of Star Wars he employed the artist Ralph McQuarrie to paint various scenes based on iideas from the not finished scripts.
 Some of these included areas of Tatoonie with the Jawas in places inhabitated.